Dulanjali25/UpadyaDeSilva/README.md

 - Passionate about technology and its applications.
 - Enjoys outdoor activities and exploring new places.
 - Loves reading books and discussing new ideas.
-- has a fair knowladge in IT
+- Has a fair knowladge in IT.

 **Fun Fact:** Upadya has a unique talent for making people laugh and making friends easily!